-Other requirements.
+Other requirements

-- The gross income and diversification of investment requirements of section 856(c) must be met. - The organization must: - 1.
-Have been treated as a REIT for all tax years beginning after February 28, 1986; or - 2.
+- The gross income and diversification of investment requirements of section 856(c) must be met. - The organization must:

+- 1. Have been treated as a REIT for all tax years beginning after February 28, 1986 or - 2.
 Had, at the end of the tax year, no accumulated earnings and profits from any tax year that it was not a REIT.

-Note: For this purpose, distributions of accumulated earnings and profits are treated as made first from the REIT's earnings and profits accumulated in tax years in which the entity was not a REIT.
+Note: For this purpose, distributions are treated as made from the earliest earnings and profits accumulated in any non-REIT tax year.
 See section 857(d)(3).